“Oh my God! It was awful! The dead things. The abyss. Crawling out … rat-like things, with fangs and claws …”

 “The spell needed a human sacrifice.
 It wouldn’t have worked without it.
 The monster disappeared.
 Kane’s gone.”

 “We don’t know that, Dylan.
 No one said the sacrifice meant Kane had to die.
-It could have been satisfied by Henri, or one of the soldiers – Sam Morgan, even.”
+The condition could have been satisfied by Henri, or one of the soldiers – Sam Morgan, even.”

 “Do you really think that?”